-The consolidated financial statements incorporate the results of Windar Photonics plc and all of its subsidiary undertakings as at 31 December 2023 using the acquisition or merger method of accounting as required.
+The consolidated financial statements incorporate the results of Windar Photonics plc and all of its subsidiary undertakings as of 31 December 2024 using the acquisition or merger method of accounting as required.
 Where the acquisition method is used, the results of subsidiary undertakings are included from the date of acquisition.